AndreiBoris/toronto-theatre-map/plan.md

 place in.
 That is super tedious.
 8. Find a way to store that so they only need to make those requests during the first time the page is loaded.
 Measure the difference.
+9. Maybe try to get the second section from wikipedia on the theatres cause the first is a bit general for some.

 ### TODO